anthonyrisinger/cga/README.md

 Try this experiment.
 Take two mirrors and place them at a 45-degree angle.
 Look at an object reflected in the first mirror, then reflected again in the second.
 The object has rotated by 90 degrees—exactly twice the angle between the mirrors.
 Add a third mirror and you can create any rotation in space.
 Four mirrors can produce any rigid transformation whatsoever.

-This observation reveals interesting mathematical structure that we can explore more deeply.
+This observation reveals a fundamental mathematical structure that can be explored more deeply.

 #### The Experimental Journey